ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_environment-setup.md

 To load a module, use the `module load` command.
 Again, you need to specify the module's name and optionally its version.
-As an example, suppose you decide you want to try out the [Julia][] programming language on Farm.
+As an example, suppose you decide you want to try out the [Julia][] programming language on Hive.
 If you try to run `julia`, you'll see an error message saying it's not installed:

 [Julia]: https://julialang.org/